SRCH2/srch2-ngn/readme.txt

    shell> cmake -DBUILD_RELEASE=ON ..

-Step 6.
+Step 5.
 (Optional) Importing the source code as a project into Eclipse.

-After installing Eclipse CDT, using the following command creates the necessary files to be able to import the codebase as an existing project into Eclipse.
+After installing Eclipse CDT, using the following shell command to create the necessary files to be able to import the codebase as an existing project into Eclipse.

    shell> cmake -G "Eclipse CDT4 - Unix Makefiles" -DCMAKE_BUILD_TYPE=Debug .